 |Yossi Klein Halevi is a research fellow at the Shalom Hartman Institute, a member of the Institute's iEngage Project, and a contributing editor to The New Republic.

 His first book, Memoirs of a Jewish Extremist, was published in 1995.
 In 2001 he published, At the Entrance to the Garden of Eden: A Jew's Search for God with Christians and Muslims in the Holy Land.
 A Hebrew version of that book was published in 2006 by Shalom Hartman Institute.

 Yossi is a frequent contributor to the op-ed pages of leading North American newspapers.
 He is active in reconciliation efforts between Muslims and Jews and serves as Chairman of Open House, an Arab-Jewish coexistence center in the town of Ramle, near Tel Aviv.

-Yossi's forthcoming book, Like Dreamers: The Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation, will be published next fall by Harper/Collins.
+Yossi's latest book, Like Dreamers: The Israeli Paratroopers Who Reunited Jerusalem and Divided a Nation, was published in October, 2013 by Harper/Collins.

 Yossi Klein Halevi's Wikipedia page.

 Find articles by Yossi Klein Halevi on the Shalom Hartman Institute Website.